 The Department of Classical Studies offers majors, minors and courses in three areas: Classical Civilization (CLCV major and minor, CLST course-prefix), Greek (GREK), and Latin (LATN).
 Greek and Latin courses above the 200-level can be the central part of earning the Classics bachelor's degree distinction.
 Latin courses at the 271 level and above, and some CLST courses, are part of the Rome Studies minor.
 All Latin courses, and some CLST courses, are part of the Medieval Studies minor.
 Program requirements are described in brief on this page.

 Courses in the ancient Greek and Latin languages are necessary for graduate studies in Classics and other fields that encompass the ancient Mediterranean world.
 They make an excellent way for students to acquaint themselves with ancient Greek and Roman culture first-hand.

 Classical Civilization courses use only texts that have been translated into English.
 They provide a comprehensive study of important topics in many disciplines of study.
 Popular courses include: Heroes and Classical Epics, Classical Tragedy, Classical Comedy and Satire, The World of Classical Rome, Classical Mythology, and Women in the Classical World.

-Many Classical Civilization courses also help fulfil requirements of Loyola's Core Curriculum.
+Many Classical Civilization courses also help fulfill requirements of Loyola's Core Curriculum.

 Students who wish to pursue Classical Studies at the graduate level should major in Greek or Latin.
 We have an excellent record for placing our majors in highly ranked graduate programs nationwide.